Equality in Employment

 Responsibility

-The Chief Operating Officer assisted by the Heads of Service and the Head of Human Resources and Organisational Development has overall responsibility for the effective implementation of the Council’s Equality in Employment Policy.
+The Chief Executive assisted by the Directors and Assistant Directors and the Human Resources and Organisational Development Manager has overall responsibility for the effective implementation of the Council’s Equality in Employment Policy.

-The Head of Human Resources and Organisational Development will ensure that identified training needs are met in order that the principles set out in this policy are promoted, and that the working environment is free from discrimination, harassment and victimization.
+The Human Resources and Organisational Development Manager will ensure that identified training needs are met in order that the principles set out in this policy are promoted, and that the working environment is free from discrimination, harassment and victimization.

 Additional Guidance On Equality in Employment